 Reference Books are settings and information needed for successful system operation.
-While some data is not mandatory and can be added on the go, some sections are necessary for the system to function properly – we highly recommend setting the information in Reference Books at the very beginning.
-You can access the Reference Books under Settings > Reference Books.
+While some data is not mandatory and can be added on the go, some sections are necessary for the system to function properly – we recommend setting your Reference Books at the very beginning.
+You can access Reference Books under Settings → Reference Books.

 - Read the Getting Started Guide